Global solutions of the gravity-capillary water-wave system in three dimensions: Introduction

 \item Large set of time resonances.
 In certain cases one can overcome the slow pointwise decay using the method of normal forms of Shatah \cite{shatahKGE}.
 The critical ingredient needed is the absence of time resonances (or at least a suitable ``null structure'' of the quadratic nonlinearity matching the set of time resonances).
 Our system, however, has a full (codimension 1) set of time resonances (see Fig. \ref{ResonantSet} below) and no meaningful null structures. \end{itemize}

-We remark that this combination was not present in any of the earlier global regularity results on water waves described above.
-More precisely, in all the 3D results it was possible to prove $1/t$ pointwise decay of the nonlinear solutions, which allowed for high order energy estimates with slow growth.
-On the other hand, in all the 2D results the only time resonances were at the $0$ frequency, and the normal form method (with singularities in \cite{IoPu4}) could be implemented due to suitable null structure.
+We remark that all the previous work on long term solutions of water waves models was under the assumption that either $g=0$ or $\sigma=0$.
+This is not coincidental: in these cases {\it{the combination of slow decay and full set of time resonances was not present}}.
+More precisely, in all the previous global results in 3 dimensions in \cite{GMS2, Wu3DWW, GMSC, Wa2, Wa3} it was possible to prove $1/t$ pointwise decay of the nonlinear solutions and combine this with high order energy estimates with slow growth.

+On the other hand, in all the two-dimensional models analyzed in \cite{WuAG, IoPu2, ADa, ADb, HIT, IT, IoPu4, IT2, Wa1} there were no significant time resonances for the quadratic terms.\footnote{More precisely, the only time resonances are at the $0$ frequency, but they are canceled by a suitable null structure.
+Some additional ideas are needed in the case of capillary waves \cite{IoPu4} where certain singularities arise.
+Moreover, new ideas, which exploit the Hamiltonian structure of the system as in \cite{IoPu2}, are needed to prove global (as opposed to almost-global) regularity.} As a result, in all of these papers it was possible to prove a {\it{quartic energy inequality}} of the form

+for a suitable functional $\mathcal{E}_N(t)$ satisfying $\mathcal{E}_N(t)\approx \|U(t)\|_{H^N}^2$.
+The point is to get two factors of $\|U(s)\|_{W^{N/2+4,\infty}}$ in the right-hand side, in order to have suitable decay, and simultaneously avoid loss of derivatives.
+A quartic energy inequality of this form cannot hold in our case due to the presence of large resonant sets.

 To address these issues, in this paper we use a combination of improved energy estimates and Fourier analysis.
 The main components of our analysis are:

 \begin{itemize} \item The energy estimates, which are used to control high Sobolev norms and weighted norms (corresponding to the rotation vector-field).
 They rely on several new ingredients, most importantly on a {\it{strongly semilinear structure}} of the space-time integrals that control the increment of energy, and on a {\it{restricted nondegeneracy condition}} (see \eqref{IntroUpsilon}) of the time resonant hypersurfaces.
 The strongly semilinear structure is due to an algebraic correlation (see \eqref{corre}) between the size of the multipliers of the space-time integrals and the size of the modulation, and is related to the Hamiltonian structure of the original system.